If long hours cause fatigue-related injuries, can OSHA cite you?

 Minors under 18 years of age may have restrictions on hours worked, and certain occupations have limited hours, such as airline pilots or interstate truck drivers.
 In addition, states may limit consecutive hours for professions like nurses.
 However, OSHA does not enforce those limits.

 Even though OSHA does not limit working hours, the agency can cite employers under the General Duty Clause.
 A Letter of Interpretation dated July 12, 2016, says, “OSHA has long been aware of the hazards of sleep deprivation from working night shifts and has addressed this serious issue in public forums.
 OSHA has also issued citations to companies when they ignored the human factor of employee fatigue from excessive overtime.”

 This doesn’t mean OSHA can cite a company just because employees are tired.
 To prove a violation of the General Duty Clause, OSHA must show that:

 - The employer failed to address a hazard to employees;

 - The hazard was causing or was likely to cause death or serious physical harm; and

 - There was a feasible and useful method to correct the hazard.

 How much is too much?

 Considering the adverse effects of fatigue on both safety and productivity, employers should watch for signs of fatigue and encourage employees to take sick time or vacation if their condition may pose a threat to themselves or others.
-An employer can even send an employee home if he arrives unfit for work, such as showing up hungover on two hours of sleep; if that employee holds a safety-sensitive position, the worker's condition might even be a "recognized hazard" that you are obligated to address.
+Employers can even send employees home if they arrive unfit for work, such as showing up hungover on two hours of sleep.
+If that employee holds a safety-sensitive position, the worker’s condition might even be a “recognized hazard” that employers are obligated to address.

 J. J. Keller® SAFETY MANAGEMENT SUITE Can Help